Dragging with Geometry: From Pixels to Geometry-Guided Image Editing: Effect of Masks

 \section{Effect of Masks}

 Mask selection is crucial for controlling the scope and locality of edits.
-Figure~\ref{fig:mask_effect} illustrates the impact of different masks when edit a same object.
-Applying a full-object mask to the avocado enlarges the entire object (Figure~\ref{fig:mask_effect}(a)) and the shape of the seed is changed.
-In contrast, masking only the avocado’s edges confines the effect to the boundary (Figure~\ref{fig:mask_effect}(b)), preserving the shape of seed.
+Fig.~\ref{fig:mask_effect} illustrates the impact of different masks when edit a same object.
+Applying a full-object mask to the avocado enlarges the entire object (Fig.~\ref{fig:mask_effect}(a)) and the shape of the seed is changed.
+In contrast, masking only the avocado’s edges confines the effect to the boundary (Fig.~\ref{fig:mask_effect}(b)), preserving the shape of seed.